gibbyfree/gibby.dev/content/posts/pedal_steel_intro/index.md

 +++
-title = "What is pedal steel guitar?" summary = 'An introduction to an enigmatic instrument' description = 'An introduction to an enigmatic instrument' topics = ["pedal steel"] series = ["Pedal Steel"] series_order = 1
+title = "What is pedal steel guitar?" summary = 'An introduction to an enigmatic instrument' description = 'A high-level introduction to pedal steel guitar' keywords = ['pedal steel', 'steel guitar'] topics = ["pedal steel"] series = ["Pedal Steel"] series_order = 1